aaravdave/Pygame-Visualization/README.md

 - `'title'` - string used for default loading screen, window caption, and system logs. `'p3D'` by default.
 - `'camera'` - list `[x, y, z, h, v]` of starting camera attributes where `x`, `y`, `z` is the position of the camera and `h`, `v` is the starting horizontal and vertical camera angles. `[0, 0, 0, 0.01, 0.01]` by default.
   - The amount of decimal places in the starting horizontal and vertical camera angles is the amount of decimal places possible in simulation.
 For example, having `0`, `0` as your `h`, `v` values would make the camera rotate in integer values only, reducing freedom.
-- `'font'` - string file path to font file of choice. `'font.ttf'` by default.
+- `'font'` - string file path to font file of choice. `font.ttf` by default.
 - `'skybox'` - string file path to skybox image of choice; replaces black environment. `None` by default.
 - `'loading'` - function taking parameters `surface` and `title`, regardless of whether they are used.
 Custom loading screens must be drawn on with pygame functions.
+- `'GUI'` - boolean value determining whether to show runtime metrics. `False` by default.

 ### Logs
 The `p3D.log()` function takes in three parameters (`prefix`, `message`, `data=None`) and logs in the command line in color, if supported.